Have you ever said to yourself, “I have everything and I’m still unhappy?”

 As we know from eastern teachings, our minds and bodies are one.
 The answer you are looking for lies in this fact.
 The emotions that elude you are found in the unconscious part of your mind and they are also lodged in the musculature of your body in chronic tensions.
 Psychotherapy will bring you insight into the “whys” of your experience and some relief.
 Work with the body will bring you temporary relief from chronic tensions and necessary energetic discharge.
 Engaging in work that strategically combines these two elements will bring about the resolution you are seeking.
-This link will lead to you an explanation of one of those strategic ways to find your resolution, and this link will help you figure out how to find the best therapist, once you decide you need one.
+This link will lead to you an explanation of one of those strategic ways to find your resolution, and this link will help you figure out how to find the best therapist.

 There is an answer.
 It lies within you.
 Finding it is a journey.
 The good news is you have achieved material success.
 Congratulations.
 You now have the wherewithal to provide for the journey necessary to achieve the emotional success that has been eluding you.
 Enjoy the trip.